Fardeen-Awais/Learning-Three-Js-/README.md

 ### Let's Explain PerspectiveCamera

-**" Imagine you're standing on the side of a long, straight road that stretches off into the distance.
+**"Imagine you're standing on the side of a long, straight road that stretches off into the distance.
 As you look down the road, you notice that the road seems to get smaller and smaller the farther away it gets."**

 This is because of a **phenomenon called perspective.** Objects that are farther away appear smaller than objects that are closer to you.